8 Best Renters Insurance Companies in Maryland of 2026

 This is according to State Farm.

-State Farm beat the average cost of renters insurance in the US, which is $190 per month or $15 a month.
+State Farm beat the average cost of renters insurance in the US, which is $190 per month or $15 monthly.

 Read a full State Farm renters insurance review.